yanxon/RDF-KRR-DOS/README.md

 Prediction:
 DOS at Fermi level

-## 1. Create RDF code (RDF.py)
+## 1. Create RDF code
    A RDF code (RDF.py) is created and tested with XCl (X = Li, Na, K) compounds.
    Check out:
    https://github.com/yanxon/RDF/blob/master/XCl_test.ipynb

-## 2a.
-Two mining code to extract data from Aflow database.
-##  b.
-Machine learning: Kernel Ridge Regression.
+## 2. Machine learning procedure

    https://github.com/yanxon/RDF-DOS-KRR/blob/master/RDF_DOS_KRR.py (RDF ---> DOS, Aflow)

-   This script extracts sp metals from AFLOW database (2a).
+   This script extracts sp metals from AFLOW database.
 The sp metals are split into train and test datasets.
-Finally, KRR algorithm is used to train the datasets (2b).
+Finally, KRR algorithm is used to train the train dataset and tested with the test dataset.

 ## 3. Result